HMS Vindictive (1918): Background and description

 The Hawkins-class cruiser was designed to hunt enemy commerce raiders overseas.
 This required a large ship to provide the necessary endurance for sustained operations away from supporting bases and high speed to catch the raiders.
 The design was also given high freeboard to allow it to maintain its speed in heavy weather.
 Sir Eustace Tennyson d'Eyncourt, the Director of Naval Construction, included both coal and oil-fired boilers to provide the ship with fuel no matter the supply conditions.
 Four ships were ordered, named after famous Elizabethan seafarers, in 1915 and the fifth and last was ordered in April 1916, named HMS Cavendish after the adventurer and circumnavigator Thomas Cavendish.
 By this time the threat from German cruisers and raiders had ended, so construction proceeded slowly.

 The cruisers had an overall length of 605 ft, a beam of 65 ft, and a mean draught of 19 ft 3 in at deep load.
-They were designed to displace 9750 LT and had a complement of 37 officers and 672 enlisted men.
+They were designed to displace 9750 LT and had a complement of 37 officers and 672 ratings.

 The ships had four Parsons geared steam turbines, each of which drove one propeller shaft.
 The turbines were designed to produce a total of 60000 shp for a speed of 30 kn.
 Steam for the turbines was provided by 12 Yarrow boilers; 8 of these were oil-fired while the remaining 4 used coal.
-They had a stowage capacity of 800 LT of coal and 1600 LT of fuel oil, giving her a range of 5400 nmi at a speed of 14 kn.
+They had a stowage capacity of 800 LT of coal and 1600 LT of fuel oil, giving them a range of 5400 nmi at a speed of 14 kn.

 The main armament of the Hawkins-class cruisers consisted of seven 45-calibre 7.5 in Mk VI guns in pivot mounts.
 They were arranged in two superfiring pairs, one each fore and aft of the superstructure, one on each broadside abreast the rear funnel, and the last was on the quarterdeck at the same level as the lower of the rear superfiring pair; they were designated 1 through 7 from front to rear.
 At maximum elevation these guns fired a 200 lb shell to a range of 21114 yd.